23 Best Restaurants in Hell’s Kitchen, NYC in 2025

 What to Order

-While everything is great here from lunch through dinner, we recommend the spinach and goat cheese omelette for brunch, paired with bottomless mimosas.
+While everything is great here from lunch through dinner, this is one of the best spots for a bottomless brunch in NYC.
+More specifically, we recommend the spinach and goat cheese omelette, paired with bottomless mimosas.
+If you’re visiting this restaurant in Hell’s Kitchen for dinner, the hearty bouillabaisse is a great choice.

 Marseille | 630 Ninth Ave., New York, NY 10036 | $$$